XAMPP configuration for sending mail using PHP

 Setting php.ini For Sendmail

 First of all, we will set up PHP to use Sendmail to handle mail functionality.
-Go to XAMPP's php directory and open php.ini (configuration file) for php.
-If you have the default installation of XAMPP then the location of php.ini file is below :
+Go to XAMPP’s php directory and open php.ini (configuration file) for php.
+If you have the default installation of XAMPP then the location of the php.ini file is below :

 C:\xampp\php\

-If you have customized or changed the default location of XAMPP then open that directory and edit php.ini file.
+If you have customized or changed the default location of XAMPP then open that directory and edit the php.ini file.

 Now, Open php.ini file into edit mode and search for sendmail_path.
-Replace or remove a comment on that line and provide a Sendmail location like below example.
+Replace or remove a comment on that line and provide a Sendmail location like the below example.

 sendmail_path = \"C:\xampp\sendmail\sendmail.exe\" -t"